 My husband, Eric, and I were married in 2007.
-We met in law school and he is currently an Assistant Commonwealth’s Attorney in Campbell County.
+We met in law school and he is currently Senior Assistant Commonwealth’s Attorney in Campbell County.
 We have two wonderful boys.

-Our oldest son is Austin, age 8.
-He is in 2nd Grade in the city school system.
-Our youngest, James, is 4.
-We love Lynchburg and we love raising our children here.
-Our family have been members of Rivermont Evangelical Presbyterian Church for several years.
+Our family loves Lynchburg and we love raising our children here.
+We have been members of Rivermont Evangelical Presbyterian Church for several years.